Welcome to Community Training Connection for Staff!

 Community Training Connection for Staff helps you provide personal care and supervision for those in your care.
 Please note: These courses are NOT approved for Administrator renewal CEUs.

+This course is NOT approved for CCLD Administrator renewal CEUs.
 Postural supports are devices and other tools you may encounter frequently in residential care.
 Postural supports include anything used to help a person maintain their balance, keep their body in a certain position, or keep parts of their body aligned properly.
 While postural supports can be a useful—and often necessary—tool it is easy for them to be applied incorrectly or misused in ways that are prohibited by CCLD regulations.
 Read more

+This course is NOT approved for CCLD Administrator renewal CEUs.
 It is essential that residential facilities are equipped and ready to respond to disasters that endanger the lives of residents and staff, and damage property.
 While not all disasters may be anticipated, studies demonstrate that preparation, knowing how to respond when a disaster strikes, and remaining calm and flexible can save lives and reduce physical damage.
 Read more

+This course is NOT approved for CCLD Administrator renewal CEUs.
 A person’s psychosocial needs are just as important as their physical needs.
 A resident in a long-term care facility has the same need to feel worthwhile, loved, and secure in their relationships as anyone else.
 Though for some it may be more difficult, having these needs met can contribute to their overall health and quality of life.
 This course discusses the effects of aging on psychosocial well-being, identifies seven dimensions of wellness, and describes practical ways to support the psychosocial needs of residents.
 Though health and functional capacity decline with age, quality of life does not have to.
 Read more

 Shopping Cart